Manila Harbor Center is now ‘Manila Multipurpose Terminal’

 Along with its rebranding is its new logo and website as part of a strategic rebranding initiative in 2024.

-The rebranding is inspired by the company’s steady growth and to underscore synergies with its owner and parent company, ICTSI.
+The company’s rebranding is inspired by its steady growth and serves to underscore synergies with its owner and parent company, ICTSI.

-Since 2021, ICTSI has taken ownership of the Manila Multipurpose Terminal, in which under its auspices, the Manila Multipurpose Terminal experienced a significant leap in productivity resulting from streamlined processes and new technologies.
+Since 2021, ICTSI has taken ownership of the Manila Multipurpose Terminal and, under its auspices, has experienced a significant leap in productivity resulting from streamlined processes and new technologies.

-“As a subsidiary of International Container Terminal Services, Inc. (ICTSI), we embarked on this rebranding initiative to echo the ICTSI Group’s global standards and industry leadership,” he added.
+“As a subsidiary of International Container Terminal Services Inc., we embarked on this rebranding initiative to echo the ICTSI Group’s global standards and industry leadership,” he added.

-With its rebranding, Marsham noted that Manila Multipurpose Terminal embodies a renewed corporate vision that centers on excellence, efficiency, and innovation.
+With its rebranding, Marsham noted that Manila Multipurpose Terminal will have a renewed corporate vision focused on excellence, efficiency and innovation.

-“Embracing ICTSI’s values, we are excited to move forward to a new chapter in general cargo operations in the Philippines,” according to Marsham.
+“Embracing ICTSI’s values, we are excited to move forward to a new chapter in general cargo operations in the Philippines,” he said.

 Aside from the terminal name change, the company has also introduced a new logo that is more aligned with the ICTSI brand.

-The company said it remains firmly committed to its role in nation-building and strives to stay at the forefront of innovation to meet the evolving needs of the market.
+The company said it remains firmly committed to its role in nation-building and will continue to strive to stay at the forefront of innovation to meet the evolving needs of the market.

 Read more Daily Tribune stories at: https://tribune.net.ph/